 Kruger made the most of the photographic opportunities presented to him.
 From the late 1860s he drove a horse and cart around Victoria taking both scenic views and private commissions.
 His most political commission was to record life at the Aboriginal settlement of Coranderrk Station at the request of the Board for the Protection of Aborigines.

 Working at a time of rebellion at the station, Kruger’s images highlighted colonial race relations and still have importance today.
 These photographs were also widely circulated at the time, being reproduced in illustrated newspapers, included in international exhibitions and sold as part of albums.

-It is his combination of rich context, strong sense of time and place, and distinctive creative expression that makes Kruger’s work so notable in the history of Australian photography.
+It is this combination of rich context, strong sense of time and place and distinctive creative expression that makes Kruger’s work so notable in the history of Australian photography.

 This exhibition is accompanied by a major publication comprehensively exploring Fred Kruger’s career.
 The 144 page book is lavishly illustrated and available from the NGV Shop for $49.95.

 Fred Kruger: Intimate Landscapes is on display at The Ian Potter Centre: NGV Australia from 4 February to 8 July 2012.
 Open 10–5pm, Tue–Sun.
 Entry is free.